 Who will I be living with?

 Six students live in most apartments, although this number can vary.
-There is no way to find out who you will be sharing with in advance, but be sure to join our 2019/20 Halls page to start connecting with fellow freshers.
+There is no way to find out who you will be sharing with in advance, but be sure to join our 2021/22 Halls page on Facebook to start connecting with fellow freshers.

 How far away is Hall from Trinity?